6 Best Practices To Follow While A/B Testing For eCommerce7 min readReading Time: 5 minutes

 A/B testing is a method of comparing two versions of a webpage or an app to determine which one performs better.
 It is an experiment where two or more variants of a page are shown to users at random, and statistical analysis is used to determine which variation performs better for a given conversion goal.

-How retailers use A/B testing: Use Cases and business benefits
+How ecommerce can use A/B testing: Use Cases and business benefits

 - Optimize web pages for different geographical divisions the audience is present in